ansys/pydpf-core/docs/source/user_guide/operators.rst

  .. code-block:: none

-    array([8.20217171e-07, 6.26510654e-06, 0.00000000e+00])
+    DPFArray([8.20217171e-07, 6.26510654e-06, 0.00000000e+00])

 In the preceding example, only the maximum displacements in the X, Y, and Z components are transferred and returned as a numpy array.

-For small data sets, you can compute the maximum of the array in NumpPy.
+For small data sets, you can compute the maximum of the array in `NumpPy <https://numpy.org/>`_.
-While there might be times where having the entire data array for a given result type is necessary, many times it is not necessary.
+While there may be times where having the entire data array for a given result type is necessary, many times it is not necessary.
 In these cases, it is faster not to transfer the array to Python but rather to compute the maximum of the fields container within DPF and then return